stvhwrd/Strava.widget/README.md

 ## How to Use

-1. Extract and copy `Strava.widget` folder in `~/Library/Application Support/Übersicht/Widgets` folder.
+1. Unzip and copy `Strava.widget` folder to `~/Library/Application Support/Übersicht/Widgets` folder.
 1. Open `Strava/widget/index.coffee` in a text editor.
-2. Edit values in lines 7-13 to set your preferences.
+2. Edit values in lines 7-13 to set your preferences:

 ```
 options =